Skip to main content

 • Ubidots device type: An Ubidots device type will be created and linked to this plugin.
 This allows you to make batch changes to all of the devices that receive data through this plugin.

 • Ubidots token: Select the Ubidots token you'd like to use for this plugin.
-We recommend creating a new token dedicated to this plugin only, should you need to increase its rate limit in the future.
+We recommend creating a new token dedicated to this plugin only, in case you need to increase its rate limit in the future.

 3. Finish the process and a new plugin will appear in the Plugins list: